JWST COMPASS: Insights into the Systematic Noise Properties of NIRSpec/G395H From a Uniform Reanalysis of Seven Transmission Spectra: Analysis of Spectra

 \subsection{Thermochemical Equilibrium Modeling}

 Using our uniformly reduced multi-visit spectra, we carry out thermochemical equilibrium modeling following a methodology similar to that carried out previously for each target.
 The purpose of repeating this exercise is twofold: First, we wish to investigate the robustness of these lower limits to different choices made during the reduction and light curve fitting steps, and second, we wish to provide a set of lower limits derived from a uniform reduction and analysis.
 We begin by computing a grid of model atmospheres for each planet in terms of bulk metallicity and ``opaque pressure level'' \citep[e.g.,][]{Wallack2024}.
 The opaque pressure level is the pressure above which the atmosphere is clear, and below which all wavelengths of light are uniformly absorbed.
 In reality this could represent the top of a cloud deck, a haze layer, or a planetary surface.
 For our forward model we use \texttt{Picaso} \citep{Batalha2019} with equilibrium chemical abundances computed by \texttt{easyCHEM} \citep{Lei2024}.
-While we use the full set of molecules output by \texttt{easyCHEM} to calculate the mean molecular weight of the atmosphere, we include only CO, H$_2$O, CH$_4$, PH$_3$, CO$_2$, NH$_3$, H$_2$S, VO, TiO, Na, K, Cs, Li, N$_2$O, O$_2$, O$_3$, and Rb as absorbing species.
+While we use the full set of molecules output by \texttt{easyCHEM} to calculate the mean molecular weight of the atmosphere, we include only CO, H$_2$O, CH$_4$, PH$_3$, CO$_2$, NH$_3$, H$_2$S, VO, TiO, Na, and K as absorbing species, with opacities from the Zenodo v2 database of Resampled Opacities \citep{Batalha2025}.
 We compute the equilibrium chemistry for C/O ratios of 0.5$\times$ Solar, 1.0$\times$ Solar, and 1.5$\times$ Solar \citep[where Solar C/O=0.55;][]{Asplund2009} in order to investigate the dependence of the resulting limits on C/O ratio.
 Table \ref{tbl:planetary_stellar_params} lists the planetary parameters that were used to compute our forward models.
+The forward models are computed at $R=150$ and then binned to the resolution of our data.